 These are tiny, almost invisible gnats.
 The bites usually don’t itch very long, but outside of Cancun there are varieties that can be as bad as mosquitoes and even get right through screens and mosquito nets.
 Proper clothing and insect repellent are the only remedies.
 Fortunately, chakistes are quite variable depending upon season and climate conditions.
 The best strategy when they do swarm is to move inside.
 When the wind shifts or the sun moves, they tend to disappear.

-This subject is covered in the other guides, but deserves some comment.
+This subject is covered in the other guides, like Montezuma’s Revenge, but deserves some comment.
 The best way to avoid an infection is to wash your hands and face frequently, especially after going to the bathroom.
 Don’t eat unpeeled raw fruit and, in general, stay away from raw food of any kind.
 Major hotels use sterilizing solutions on salads, so it’s quite safe to eat these.
 When eating outside your hotel, stick to cooked food and don’t fall into the temptation of eating from small street-side stands.
 We have some more advice about this under “Restaurants.”

 Cancun city water comes from deep wells.
 It is filtered and chlorinated at the well and then re-purified by many of the hotels.
 When it leaves the well it’s at least as safe as your home tap water, which is not saying much, given the current state of most community water systems and all the things that can happen from the well to your faucet.
 As a visitor, you should stick to bottled water See “Water”.

 Most tourist diarrheas in Cancun are caused by the change in the mineral content of the water, the increased intake of raw fruits and dehydration resulting from the heat and alcoholic beverages.
 This kind of diarrhea is self-limiting and will usually be gone within 24 hours.